Twometer/wiki.rs/README.md

 wiki.rs uses the _multistream_ format, which consists of a compressed archive of articles, and a separate index file.
 It can index the whole database in a few seconds, and accesses and searches articles in a few tens to hundreds of milliseconds.

+Articles are rendered to HTML and displayed using the _wry_ framework.

+Currently, templates and Lua scripts within articles are not supported.

 ## Usage

 You need to first download a multistream dump and extract it.
 Then, set the follwing environment variables: